JeffreyLuo333/SongOfStorms/README.md

 ## AI Vocaloids (Merrow and Nakumo)
 <img src="images/Vocaloids.jpg" width="400" height="200">

-The inclusion of Vocaloids in our project was both an inspiration and a challenge presented by my brother Michael.
+The inclusion of __Vocaloids__ in our project was both an inspiration and a challenge presented by my brother Michael.
 It was he who introduced me to "The Legend of Zelda" in the first place.
 A fervent admirer of Hatsune Miku, a renowned Vocaloid of his era, he posed this challenge to us.
 Motivated by his enthusiasm, we embarked on our Vocaloid journey.
 Merrow and Nakumo are AI-powered vocaloids, available at [Studio Neutrino](https://studio-neutrino.com/).

 Studio Neutrino is based in Japan and offers the NEUTRINO Diffusion – AI Singing Voice Generator as freeware.
 This innovative tool harnesses AI to evaluate score data and autonomously produce vocals.
 Navigating it presented a challenge, as all the instructions are provided solely in Japanese.
 After investing time to decipher its functionalities, we've gained valuable insights.
 Let me walk you through the steps.
 As a side note, this is why Merrow and Nakumo sing in Japanese.

+### Instructions
 - Download NEUTRINO/Voicebanks here: [Neutrino - Diffusion Google Drive](https://drive.google.com/drive/folders/1cDicMle0z0y6zRLbQp3dD2kI-Zn21YHC)
 - Extract the NEUTRINO folder from the zip file appropriate for your platform and save it to your local file system.
 - The MERROW voicebank is included with the NEUTRINO package by default.
 If you wish to use a different voicebank, you can download them from [Neutrino - Diffusion Google Drive](https://drive.google.com/drive/folders/1cDicMle0z0y6zRLbQp3dD2kI-Zn21YHC).
 After downloading, extract the voicebank and place it in the NEUTRINO/model folder.